alphagov/govuk_frontend_toolkit/docs/javascript.md

 #### Include Jasmine specs

-Modules should have their own tests, whether they’re being included with the gem or are app specific.
+Modules should have their own tests, whether they’re being included with the toolkit or are app specific.

 ## Media player